Patsy Touhey: Playing style

 Some surviving recordings show how Touhey often switched smoothly from a jig or slow air to a reel.
 Another unusual performance device was to play as an encore the well-known American piece "Turkey in the Straw", performed in piping style.
 "He takes the audience by storm," wrote Captain Francis O'Neill, "even when composed of mixed nationalities.”

-His music can be heard on three 78rpm sides recorded by Victor in 1919: two medleys of reels and one of jigs.
+His music can be heard on three 78 rpm sides recorded by Victor in 1919: two medleys of reels and one of jigs.
 A fourth medley comprising the Stack of Barley and other hornpipes was recorded but not released.
-Two of his 78 recordings may be heard on the two volume CD The Wheels of the World, which focuses on early recordings of Irish-American musicians.
+Two of his 78 recordings may be heard on the two-volume CD The Wheels of the World, which focuses on early recordings of Irish-American musicians.